-In the event of the decision of ii. iii., iv or v above, the Assessment Offence Assessor will notify the Student with immediate effect, annotate the Student's record accordingly and formally record the decision at the next available Examinations Panel to enable a progression decision to be made.
+In the event of the decision of ii. iii., iv or v above, the Assessment Offence Assessor will notify the Student with immediate effect on result release day, annotate the Student's record accordingly and formally record the decision at the next available Examinations Panel to enable a progression decision to be made.

-In the event of the decision of vi. above, the Assessment Offence Assessor will submit the findings and evidence of the investigation to the Disciplinary Committee and notify the Student of the decision.
+In the event of the decision of vi. above, the Assessment Offence Assessor will submit the findings and evidence of the investigation to the Disciplinary Committee and notify the Student of the decision when on result release day.
 At this stage the CIPFA Disciplinary Regulations take effect and there will be no further recourse to this document.

 The Head of Qualifications and Membership and the Examinations Panel will be notified of the outcome once the Disciplinary Committee has fully concluded the Disciplinary process.